intowow/CrystalExpressCNSample/Docs/IntegrationGuide.md

 ### 3.3 Splash AD
 - We provided a helper class to make integration more easier, via SplashADHelper, you can request different format of Splash ADs
 - SplashADHelper will call delegate function and return a ready `SplashADInterfaceViewController` for you to present.
+- [Notice] There are both portrait and landscape Splash AD support in our SDK, make sure your app support that kind of rotation before you serving ADs.

 #### SplashADHelper.h
 ```objc